Project: Using transcranial magnetic stimulation to treat postpartum depression

 Why were you invited for this research?

 Nearly 20% of women experience postpartum depression (or also known as postnatal depression; PPD) within the first three months after delivering their baby.
-Psychotherapy is typically the first treatment option for women with PPD, however it is often not effective, particularly so for severe cases.
+Psychotherapy is typically the first treatment option for women with PPD, however this involves a significant investment of time and effort, and the overall process is quite slow.
+Antidepressants such as SSRIs are another treatment option, however there are often side effects and women express concerns about the effect on a breastfed infant.
+Transcranial magnetic stimulation (TMS) is a fast, effective treatment with minimal to no side effects.
 You were invited to participate in this research because your General Practitioner believes you may be experiencing PPD, and feels that TMS would be a suitable treatment option for you.

 What does the research involve?